The uncanny connection between Arthur Conan Doyle and Goessel, Kansas

 Seems pretty straight forward, right?
 Not from where I’m sitting.

 You see, Conan Doyle sailed to the United States on the steamship the Elbe, the captain of which was Captain Kurt von Goessel.
 Von Goessel was my grandmother’s first cousin and is well-known for his heroic acts in transporting German immigrants to America.
 The Elbe was struck in a tragic accident a by another ship and sank.
-Von Goessel is known for going down with his ship but not before all the immigrants were rescued.
+Von Goessel is known for going down with his ship.
+Due to harsh weather conditions that echo of the future sinking of the Titanic--it sank in 1912--they could not launch all the rescue boats.
+Two were launched.
+One capsized.
+Only twenty passengers survived, and they were nearly frozen upon rescue.
+Of those, only one was a woman.

 What I did not know until recently was that it was he who transported Conan Doyle to America.
 During that voyage, Conan Doyle wrote a poem to von Goessel in his autograph book.
 As the original is lost at sea, I was delighted to find a copy of the poem: